why choose this course?

 Practical Scientific Project

-The science programme includes two 3 credit project units.
+The science programme includes a 6 credit project unit.
 Students undertake an independent practical project in a field in which they are interested.
 Students plan and implement a practical and write up a full scientific report.
 This is valuable preparation for studying in a higher education setting.

 Maths